The Most Common Foot and Ankle Injuries to Watch Out For, According to Our Ballantyne Podiatrist

 Stress fractures are small cracks that develop in the bones of the feet, ankle and legs.
 They are most commonly caused by overuse in high-impact sports like distance running, or by wearing worn-out, unsupportive shoes.
 The most common locations of stress fractures are the second and third metatarsals in the foot, as well as the bone at the top of the foot, called the navicular.
 If you notice pain in your foot or ankle that abates when you are off your feet, possibly with accompanying swelling and bruising around the site of the pain, see your podiatrist as early as possible, as an undiagnosed/untreated stress fracture will develop into a complete break of the bone.

 If you believe you’ve sustained a foot or ankle injury while playing your favorite sport, make sure to see a podiatrist sooner rather than later.
 If left unexamined, mild foot and ankle discomfort could lead to a more severe injury that keeps you off the court for months.
-To stay outdoor and active this spring season, visit Ryan Foot and Ankle Clinic or a podiatrist near you.
+To stay outdoor and active this season, visit Ryan Foot and Ankle Clinic or a podiatrist near you.